jim-collier/vbox_attach-physical-devices-and-launch/README.md

 - Running the bash script on MacOS or BSD hosts has not yet been tested.
 - VMware (even Player) provides a GUI for mapping raw VMDKs, and does a decent job of not getting confused about their mappings across reboots.
 But if you've already chosen the mostly FLOSS VirtualBox over commercial VMware, this may not matter too much to you.
+- This should in theory also work with Solaris, Illumos, and any other Unix/BSD/Linux-like operating system that runs Bash scripts and supports POSIX commands.
+(But not yet specifically tested and debugged for non-Linux platforms).